Vinfall/Custom-WSL2-Kernel/README.md

 diff config .config
 ```

-4. The output should be like:
+4. The output should be something like:

 ```sh
 3c3